Programme

 THURSDAY, SEPTEMBER 25

-All programme at Kulttuurikasarmi (Narinkka 2, Helsinki) except dinner
+All programme at Kulttuurikasarmi (Narinkka 2, Helsinki) except dinner at Vanha ylioppilastalo (Mannerheimintie 3, Helsinki)

 8:30 MORNING WALK & RUN WITH FOUNDATION COLLEAGUES